pmainguet/udemy-courses/Javascript/README.md

 ## Bind / Call / Apply - set "this" variable manually

-* Special methods for function objects, that allow to set "this" variable manually
+- Special methods for FUNCTION objects, that allow to set "this" variable manually
-* To have access to a method of an object you can use inheritance or METHOD BORROWING
+- To have access to a method of an object you can use inheritance or METHOD BORROWING

-  1. Throught CALL or APPLY function methods
+  1. Throught CALL or APPLY function methods: allows to call a method from an object

-      * Call
+      - Call

             john.method.call(emily, parameters of method) => this of john's method now points to emily

-      * Apply (similar to call but for parameters as array)
+      - Apply (similar to call but for parameters as array)

             john.method.call(emily, array of parameters) => john's method needs to accept arrays